by Rich O'Boyle

 Even the most confused individual affected by dementia is still a sexual being.
 Dementia does not mean just memory loss as the common perception.
 It is a form of brain damage that can affect many different aspects of consciousness, motor skills and executive function, in addition to memory.
 With respect to sexual behavior, your loving partner may no longer remember how to arouse and satisfy you; may develop impotence from blood pressure medications; may become hypersexual or unable to understand the consequences of his/her actions in public; may lose social skills and charisma; may lose self-esteem; or may engage in impulsive, thoughtless or indifferent behavior.

-Your loved one may engage in sexual behavior such as public masturbation, undressing or inappropriate sexual advances.
+Your loved one may engage in inappropriate sexual behavior.
 You should not feel responsible for these behaviors, they are the result of your loved one's brain disease and are not a reflection on you.
 Accusations of infidelity or hypersexuality may make you feel misunderstood and angry.
 Take time to reassess the situation.
 Is your loved one seeking reassurance or a boost in self-esteem?
 Is it simply a breakdown in judgement?
 Understanding the behaviors in these terms depersonalizes the impact.

 Caregivers to loved ones with dementia, especially spouses, express many concerns.

 Guilt: for refusing a spouse's sexual advances, for wanting a satisfying intimate relationship, for simply wanting a personal life, for wanting the burden to end.